Machine Learning for Communications

 Can we "learn" to communicate?

-Inspired by Shannon’s groundbreaking work on the fundamental limits of communications, we seek to solve the task of “reproducing at one point either exactly or approximately a message selected at another point” or, in other words, reliably transmitting a message from a source to a destination over a channel by the use of a transmitter and a receiver.
+Inspired by Shannon’s groundbreaking work on the fundamental limits of communications, we seek to solve the task of “reproducing at one point either exactly or approximately a message selected at another point”.
+In other words, we seek to reliably transmit a message from a source to a destination over a channel using a transmitter and a receiver.

-We propose a thinking outside the box solution where we reinterpret transceiver signal-processing blocks (e.g., quantization, error correcting coding, modulation, detection) as neural networks, enabling data-driven communications systems that perpetually learn and adapt to any environment.
-We build the world’s first over-the-air communications system that solely consists of neural networks.
-In this spirit, we propose one holistic block that does it all using joint signal-processing for detection, synchronization and decoding so that the full information is transmitted within a single sequence (waveform).
+We built the world’s first over-the-air communications system that consists solely of neural networks.
+In this spirit, we propose one holistic block that does it all using joint signal-processing for detection, synchronization and decoding so that the information is completely transmitted within a single sequence (waveform).